This week, I’ve been focusing on Scrivener Links.

 Tidying up the TOC

-Position your cursor at the right hand end of the first line and press backspace five time.
+Position your cursor at the right-hand end of the first line and press backspace five times.
 Repeat for all the entries in your TOC.

 Make sure the paragraph marks are close to the final character on each line, and that you have removed all the tab jumps.
 I have left one in, so you can see the blue arrow that needs to be deleted.